Deepwalker/trafaret/docs/intro.rst

 Trafaret
 --------

 Base class for checkers.
 Use it to create new checkers.
-In derrived classes you need to implement `_check` or `_check_val` methods. `_check_val` must return a value, `_check` must return `None` on success.
+In derived classes you need to implement `_check` or `_check_val` methods. `_check_val` must return a value, `_check` must return `None` on success.